 9. Maeklong Railway Market

-And before the train approaches, the vendors would pull in the umbrellas to give way to the moving vehicle.
+And before the train approaches, the vendors would pull in the umbrellas to give way to the moving train.
 This kind of selling has been part of the local market scene since 1904.

 So, make sure to add this exceptional market to your must-visit list.
 Before exploring the place, check out this complete Maeklong Railway Market article for better tips.